Rowadz/mongodb-notes/README.md

 > a user can enter many rooms
 > a room can contain many users

-To model this in SQL we use 3 tables.
+To model this in relational database we use 3 tables.

 Users table